-The number of possible outcomes in which X occurs The total number of possible outcomes
+$\frac{\mbox{The number of possible outcomes in which X occurs}}{\mbox{The total number of possible outcomes}}$

-This probability can have a maximum value of 1 or 100 percent if every possible outcome results in X, and a minimum value of 0 or 0 percent if none of the possible outcomes result in X. For example, if you reach into a bag filled with nothing but green jellybeans and pull out a jellybean, the probability that that jellybean will be green is 100 percent.
-If you reach into the same bag and pull out another jellybean, the probability that that jellybean will be purple is 0 percent, because there are no possible outcomes in which a purple jellybean can be removed from a bag filled only with green jellybeans.
+If event X happens in every possible outcome, the probability is 100% or 1.
+If event X doesn't happen in any of the possible outcomes, the probability is 0% or simply 0.
+For example, if you reach into a bag that contains only 20 green jellybeans, the probability that you will pull out a green jellybean is 20/20, or 100%.
+The probability you will pull a purple jellybean out of the bag is 0/20 or 0, because there are 0 purple jellybeans out of the 20 jellybeans in the bag.

 Of course, if we dealt only with certainties, it wouldn't be called "probability," so the test makers generally ask probability questions in which the probability of an event is somewhere between 0 and 1.
 A simple probability question might ask: